ucsd-cse-spis-2019/ucsd-cse-spis-2019.github.io/_topics/acms_create_github_dir.md

 There are a few others parts of the prompt.

-* The `spis16t3` part is my account name.
-Your's will be something like `spis17xy` where `xy` are two letters
+* The `spis18t3` part is my account name.
+Your's will be something like `spis18xy` where `xy` are two letters
 * The `ieng6-240` part is the machine I'm logged into.
 It's full name is `ieng6-240.ucsd.edu`
 * Finally, the `~` part is a symbol for your *home directory*.
 That home directory is a very important concept.

-Your *home directory* is a folder (called a *directory* on Unix) that stores all of the information you keep on the ACMS systems.
+Your *home directory* is a folder (called a *directory* on Unix) that stores all of the information you keep on the ETS systems.
 When you first log on, you always start in your home directory.

 # Step 4:  The `cd`, `mkdir`, and `ls` commands